“7 Habits of Highly Effective People” by Dr. Stephen R. Covey

 “Habits are powerful factors in our lives.
 Because they are consistent, often unconscious patterns, they constantly, daily, express our character and produce our effectiveness…or ineffectiveness.”
 Dr. Covey

 Dr. Covey defines a habit as the intersection of knowledge (what to do), skill (how to do it) and desire (wanting to do it).
 Unless all three elements are involved, a good habit will never be formed.
-Merely knowing what to do and having the will to do it produces ineffective results if we don’t possess the skill set required to accomplish the task.
-Similarly, having the knowledge and skill but lacking the desire accomplishes nothing.
+Merely knowing what to do and having the will to do it produces ineffective results if we don’t possess the necessary skills.
+Similarly, having the knowledge and skill but not the desire accomplishes nothing.